-Navigating the complexities of TN visa qualifications can be a daunting task, especially for specialized professions like Aircraft Maintenance Engineers and Technicians.
-A clear understanding of how these professions are classified under U.S. Department of Labor and U.S. Bureau of Labor Statistics standards is crucial for determining TN visa eligibility.
+Navigating the complexities of TN visa qualifications can be daunting, especially for specialized professions like Aircraft Maintenance Engineers and Technicians.
+Understanding how these professions are classified under U.S. Department of Labor and U.S. Bureau of Labor Statistics standards is crucial for determining TN visa eligibility.

 Classification of Aircraft Maintenance Engineers (Technicians)